DecentDescent/venkuzaseprsi.cz/README.md

 # venkuzaseprsi.cz

 Repository for blog venkuzaseprsi.cz by Decent_Descent.
 Developed in one rainy afternoon (that's a lie).
+No WordPress!
+No puppies were killed during the development.

 #### How to start devel